top

 Gabby’s Response:

-One way to have you both win, given that you are equally damaged, is to get yourself (alone) immediately into a two-or-more sessions per month therapy program or a Co-Dependant Enabler's Support Group.
-Most importantly, communicate to your friend that you'll be willing to interact with him again only when he can say he's not had a drink or drug for six months straight, and, has completed an equal amount of (by himself) therapy.
-You both can use the alone time to get clear about sex.
+One way to have you both win, given that you are equally damaged, is to immediately enroll yourself (alone) into a two-or-more sessions per month counseling/therapy program or a Co-Dependent Enabler's Support Group.
+Most importantly, communicate to your friend that you'll be willing to interact with him again only when he can say he's not had a drink or drug for six-months in a row, and, has completed an equal amount of therapy (by himself).
+You both can use the alone-time to get clear about sexual preferences (remember, it's you who attracted him).
 If it's meant to be you'll heal simultaneously whatever that looks like.
+Check out The Clearing House, specifically, The Clearing Process; you'll discover a life-time of accumulated unacknowledged perpetrations of yours that you've hidden from him.

-You don't say whether you had his permission to open his phone bill, in any case, use your therapy to get to the source of your sneaky (calling behind his back) deceitful behavior.
+You don't say if you had permission to open his phone bill; in any case, during your therapy, ask for support in getting to the source of your sneaky (calling behind his back) deceitful behavior.
+Your task is to recall, and communicate to someone, the very first sneaky behavior.
 Sneaky always begets sneakiness.
-You think that he sneaked first but the truth is you entered into the relationship with the option to sneak, this character flaw of yours automatically attracts, a partner who also reserves the right to sneak their items of choice.
-With aloha, Gabby
+You think he sneaked first but the truth is you entered into the relationship with the option to sneak; this character flaw of yours automatically attracts a partner who also reserves the right to sneak their items of choice. —With aloha, Gabby

 [ top ]